 Colorado is known for its high, Rocky Mountain peaks, but there is much of the state that is not mountainous.
 Elkhead Reservoir State Park, located in the northwest part of the state in the Yampa Valley, is considered an oasis in the high desert plains.
 RV campers and recreation seekers come to the park for the seclusion as well as the many amenities, but it is the fiery sunsets and the panoramic views that keep people from wanting to leave.

 Elkhead Reservoir is located ten miles north of the City of Craig, Colorado.
-The reservoir earned its name because it sits in an area known as the elk capital of Colorado.
+The reservoir earned its name because it sits in an area of Colorado known as The Elk Capital of the World.
 Hunters come from all over the state to hunt elk during the prime season.
 This remote 900-acre reservoir provides water for the surrounding towns as well as plenty of water recreation activities for skiers, boaters, and paddlers.

 RV Rentals in Elkhead Reservoir State Park